ufosc/BytesOfLoveWebsite/CONTRIBUTING.md

 ## How to Contribute

+If you want to find a good place to start, you can check out our current [issues](https://github.com/ufosc/BytesOfLoveWebsite/issues).
+Once you know how you'd like to contribute, you can follow the following steps.

 1. **Fork the repository**: Click the "Fork" button at the top right of the repo.
 2. **Clone your fork**:
    ```bash